 Clinical supervision is recommended by most professional bodies governing health and social care.
 In clinical psychology, clinical supervision is a prerequisite for practice.
-As a clinical supervisor I use my training, qualifications and experience of clinical supervision to help you.
+As a clinical supervisor, I use my training, qualifications and experience of clinical supervision to help you.

 On top of that, I think clinical supervision should feel like coming back home.
 A space to think, and feel, differently.
 A conversation to explore conscious and unconscious biases.
 A place to stimulate your curiosity and play.
 A commitment to be drawn into the process of your work.
 An exchange of experiences.
 A relationship without unwritten rules.
 A negotiation of how we can help each other.
-A parallel to the therapeutic process we deliver for our clients.
+In short, a parallel to the therapeutic process we deliver for our clients.